-The following issues have impact on municipal performance at a certain level.
+The following issues have impact on municipal performance to a certain level and require considerations thereof,

-- Governance structure stability is very crucial in the overall performance of the municipality and must always enable timeous decision making to avoid poor performance and taking remedial action in time. - Vacancy on key Strategic positions position i.e. Director Technical Services and Director Community Services had a negative impact on service deliver, a regression on performance of this KPA by 56% is a concern - Prioritisation on filling strategic position to facilitate decision making and improving performance in respective key performance areas - Performance driven culture to be instilled at all levels
+- Governance structure stability: is very crucial in the overall performance of the municipality and must always enable timeous decision making to avoid poor performance and taking remedial action in time. - Vacancy on key Strategic positions position: i.e. Director Technical Services and Director Community Services had a negative impact on service delivery - Prioritisation on filling strategic position: to facilitate decision making and improving performance in respective key performance areas - Performance driven culture: to be instilled at all levels